-(a) Form of Motion and Moving Party's Supporting Papers.
-Every motion must state the statute or rule pursuant to which it is made and, except for those brought under Civil L. R. 7(h) (Expedited Non-Dispositive Motion Practice), must be accompanied by:

-(1) a supporting memorandum and, when necessary, affidavits, declarations, or other papers; or

-(2) a certificate stating that no memorandum or other supporting papers will be filed.

-(b) Non-Moving Party's Response.
+- (a) Form of Motion and Moving Party's Supporting Papers.
+Every motion must state the statute or rule pursuant to which it is made and, except for those brought under Civil L. R. 7(h) (Expedited Non-Dispositive Motion Practice), must be accompanied by: - (1) a supporting memorandum and, when necessary, affidavits, declarations, or other papers; or - (2) a certificate stating that no memorandum or other supporting papers will be filed. - (b) Non-Moving Party's Response.
 For all motions other than those for summary judgment or those brought under Civil L. R. 7(h) (Expedited Non-Dispositive Motion Practice), any memorandum and other papers in opposition must be filed within 21 days of service of the motion.

-(c) Reply.
+Failure to respond to the motion may result in the Court deciding the motion without further input from the parties. - (c) Reply.
 For all motions other than those for summary judgment or those brought under Civil L. R. 7(h) (Expedited Non-Dispositive Motion Practice), the moving party may serve a reply memorandum and other papers within 14 days from service of the response memorandum.

-(d) Sanction for Noncompliance.
-Failure to file either a supporting memorandum or other papers, or a certificate of counsel stating that no memorandum or other supporting papers will be filed, is sufficient cause for the Court to deny the motion.
-Failure to file a memorandum in opposition to a motion is sufficient cause for the Court to grant the motion.
-The Court also may impose sanctions under General L. R. 83(f).

-(e) Oral Argument.
-The Court will hear oral argument at its discretion.

-(f) Length of Memoranda.
+- (d) Sanction for Noncompliance.
+Failure to comply with the briefing requirements in Civil L. R. 7(a)-(b) may result in sanctions up to and including the Court denying or granting the motion.
+Sanctions remain available under General L. R. 83(f). - (e) Oral Argument.
+The Court will hear oral argument at its discretion. - (f) Length of Memoranda.
 Subject to the limitations of Civil L. R. 7(h) (Expedited Non-Dispositive Motion Practice) and Civil L. R. 56 (Summary Judgment Motion Practice), the principal memorandum in support of, or in opposition to, any motion must not exceed 30 pages and reply briefs must not exceed 15 pages (excluding any caption, cover page, table of contents, table of authorities, and signature block).
-No memorandum exceeding the page limitations may be filed unless the Court has previously granted leave to file an oversized memorandum.

-(g) Modification of Provisions in Particular Cases.
+No memorandum exceeding the page limitations may be filed unless the Court has previously granted leave to file an oversized memorandum. - (g) Modification of Provisions in Particular Cases.
 The Court may provide by order or other notice to the parties that different or additional provisions regarding motion practice apply.